Giordyman2/Rings-of-Aether/src/site/notes/The Lore/Falls of Destiny.md

 It is said that some nights you can hear melodies come from the Falls.
 It is believed that some might be lost souls of the fell people, other believe it to be beautiful women that sing from right at the border, though nobody has ever seen them.

-Many [[Explorers\|Explorers]] have tried to see if there is a secret to the Falls.
+Many [[The Lore/Explorers\|Explorers]] have tried to see if there is a secret to the Falls.
 Thus, the legend of the Hidden Cave was born, a cave that supposedly is connected to other worlds and dimensions.
 However nobody has ever lived to tell the tale.

 Since the water level on the world never is actually lost to the falls, it is said that there is a "well" that makes the water come back to the world.
 While it has not been ever seen, it's a sacred symbol and it is often shown in the Temples of Cascada.